connectjunkie/homebridge-beoplay/README.md

 If you don't have Homebridge installed, [check the repository](https://github.com/nfarina/homebridge) for detailed setup instructions.

+# Community

+Note there is now a `beoplay` group on the Homebridge community on [Discord](https://discord.gg/RcV7fa8) for any usage and setup queries and/or bug reports.

 # Configuration

 The plugin is configured as part of your Homebridge `config.json` file.